NateDawggWoof/Week_08_day_1_HW_full_stack_app_prep/hw_full_stack_app_preparation.md

 1. What is responsible for defining the routes of the `games` resource?

+Don't understand the question. the routes are made in the helper folder create_router.js

 2. What do you notice about the folder structure?
 Whats the client responsible for?
 Whats the server responsible for?

+client side is responsible for front end, rendering and triggering CRUD

+server side is backend, handling the DB, routes functions/CRUD

 3. What are the the responsibilities of server.js?

+sets up local host 5000 feting the api and connecitng to the DB

 4. What are the responsibilities of the `gamesRouter`?

 5. What process does the the client (front-end) use to communicate with the server?